Miladkhoshdel/Lottery-Script/README.md

 # Lottery-Script
-Simple Script for choose winner participants
+Simple Script for choose winner participants.
+(Personal Use)

 ## Requirments
 Just make sure you have python3 installed on yur device.